mdbootstrap/mdb-ui-kit/docs/getting-started/introduction.md

 ## Community

-Stay up to date on the development of Material Design for Bootstrap and reach out to the community with these helpful resources.
+Stay up to date on the development of Bootstrap Material Design and reach out to the community with these helpful resources.

 - Implementation help may be found at Stack Overflow (tagged [`bootstrap-material-design`](https://stackoverflow.com/questions/tagged/bootstrap-material-design)).